People

 Patty Chen

-Former Lab Manager Patty Chen (2013-2015) has moved on to post-baccalaureate studies at Columbia University and is conducting clinical research at New York-Presbyterian Hospital.
+Former Lab Manager Patty Chen (2013-2015) is now completing her MD at Boston University School of Medicine.
 She was a fantastic lab manager and a key contributor to several papers.
 She is going to be a life-saving physician someday soon, and we were very fortunate to have her in our orbit for a few years.